-No matter what vertical or category your business falls into, referral programs have been proven to work for all types and size companies.
+No matter what vertical or category your business falls into, referral programs have been proven to work for all types and sizes of companies.
 But knowing how to do referral programs well is another story.

-Friendbuy COO Tony Mariotti draws from his experience of running thousands of referral campaigns.
-He’s been in the sales and marketing trenches since the ‘dot com’ boom and bust of the late 90s.
+Friendbuy advisor Tony Mariotti draws from his experience of running thousands of referral campaigns.
+He’s been in the sales and marketing trenches since the “dot com” boom and bust of the late ’90s.

 Note: This webinar is geared for people who sell something.
 When you think about collaboration products like Yammer, invitations are almost vital for the collaboration necessary for the tool.
-You invite your coworkers and the product is useless without other people using it.
+You invite your coworkers, and the product is useless without other people using it.
 If you look at freemium models like Dropbox, they ask users to upgrade and ask cohorts to sign up to see if you can make money down the line.
-Studying these companies is useful, but this webinar is geared more towards eCommerce and how you can make the sale today.
+Studying these companies is useful, but this webinar is geared more toward e-commerce and how you can make the sale today.